 From the same bizarre era, here’s a treat!
 A full hour video of The Velvet Underground and Nico: A Symphony of Sound (1966)

 Here is the original audio from the 1969 live album accompanied with footage from The Velvet Underground's factory rehearsal: “White Light White Heat”

-From January 1969, the entire 90 minutes show, including everything from opening with “Heroin” to closing with the surrealistic “Sister Ray.”
-Probably not for the faint-hearted!
+From January 1969, the entire 90 minutes show, including everything from opening with “Heroin” to closing with 26 minutes of the extremely surrealistic “Sister Ray.”
+Definitely not for the faint-hearted!
 “The Velvet Underground Live At the Boston Tea Party.”

 Here’s a very interesting clip!
 It’s a rare live duo performance by Lou Reed on acoustic guitar and John Cale on piano in Paris 1972 of “I’m Waiting For My Man”

 Live in Hampstead New York in December 1972, an entire audio only live performance in the order of the set list!

 From German TV in 1973, a very black and white Lou in a live performance of “Walk On The Wild Side”